Ritvik19/Inspyrobot/README.md

 # Inspyrobot

-A Probabilistic Language Model to INSPYRE you
+A Language Model to INSPYRE you